Removing Skin Tags With Nail Polish: Safety Concerns And Risks

 protip_icon Did You Know?

-Potential complications after skin tag removal include scarring, irritant dermatitisi XA non-allergic skin reaction caused by irritants that damage the skin’s outer protective layer and lead to a painful and itchy rash. , and in rare cases, neuromai XA benign tumor of the nerve tissue occurring in the ball of the foot that causes pain between the toes when walking. .
+Potential complications after skin tag removal include scarring, irritant dermatitisi A non-allergic skin reaction caused by irritants that damage the skin’s outer protective layer and lead to a painful and itchy rash. , and in rare cases, neuromai A benign tumor of the nerve tissue occurring in the ball of the foot that causes pain between the toes when walking. .

-If cosmetic procedures are your choice, you may want to try these home remedies.
+If cosmetic procedures are not your choice, you may want to try some popular home remedies for skin tags.
 However, these have not been studied to prove their efficacy.

 • Banana Peel